 Each student also is assigned daily chores, from dormitory maintenance to kitchen duty.
 In addition to

 helping make Faraja more self-sustaining, these responsibilities give students a new-found confidence

 that contributes to their growth as contributing members of Tanzanian society.

-The academic performance of school is outstanding, evidenced by the fact that, each year, the graduating student test scores are in the top 5% of all primary schools in the district.
+The academic performance of the school is outstanding, evidenced by the fact that each year the graduating student test scores are in the top 5% of all primary schools in the district.
 This extraordinary achievement is testimony to the capabilities of the children and the commitment of their teachers and staff.
 See Our Campus for more information on the Primary School facility.